 Are your rights materials available in languages other than English?

 Yes!
-Our pamphlet, wallet card, and video captions are being translated into eight of the most common languages other than English that are spoken in BC.
-Some languages are available now, and we are working on the others.
+Our pamphlet, wallet card, and video captions have been translated into eight of the most common languages other than English that are spoken in BC.

 Are your rights materials available in large print?